habitat-sh/core-plans/etcd/docs/README.md

 ## Usage

 - On the first node: `hab sup start core/etcd --topology leader`
-- On subsequent nodes: `hab sup start core/crate -- topology leader --peer <first node ip>`
+- On subsequent nodes: `hab sup start core/etcd --topology leader --peer <first node ip>`

 On all nodes the following ports are available: